blackat/presentations/docs/angular-ivy/md-files/03-ivy-goals-description.md

 ## Ivy is Tree-shakeable

 - Ivy is designed to be tree-shaken by optimizers.
-- If application does not require internationalization Angular compiler
+- If application does not require *internationalization*, Angular compiler
   - not emit those instructions;
   - not include them into the bundle.